 Let’s get one thing straight: you can’t prevent all accidents.
 No matter how hard you try.
-You can supply the best equipment, the most reliable materials and a perfectly safe construction site according all regulations and recommendations.
+You can supply the best equipment, the most reliable materials, and a perfectly safe construction site according to all regulations and recommendations.
 But you simply can’t avoid two things: bad luck and human error.
 Because all humans err and Murphy’s law trumps even the basic laws of physics.
 Your best bet is to and try and minimize the damage by equipping your workers with adequate protective gear.

-This doesn’t mean prevention and safety training are not important.
+This doesn’t mean prevention and safety training is not important.
 Quite the contrary.
 Educating your employees, and giving them the skills to prevent accidents, is as critical as providing them with hard hats.
 The best thing you can do as part of your construction safety products, it’s to educate your employees.
-It’s part the professional process, heck, it is the professional process, not to mention it’s required to maintain regulatory safety compliance.
+It’s part of the professional process, heck, it is the professional process, not to mention it’s required to maintain regulatory safety compliance.
 But we’ll get to that challenge later.

 Beyond the Most Common Accidents in Construction

 It’s time to get to know the enemy.
 And get to know our “weapons” in this fight for your employee’s safety.

-According to OSHA and the BLS, the leading causes of worker deaths in the construction industry were falls, electrocution, struck by object, and caught-in/between.
+According to OSHA and the BLS, the leading causes of worker deaths in the construction industry were falls, electrocution, struck by an object, and caught-in/between.
 These are dubbed “The Fatal Four”, and with good reason.
 They were responsible for more than half (59.9%) of all reported construction worker deaths in 2017 in the United States.